-Schema.org is a Open Source project announced on June 2, 2011 by Bing, Google, Yahoo and sitemap.org.
+Schema.org is an Open Source project announced on June 2, 2011 by Bing, Google, Yahoo, and sitemap.org.

 Presently, Schema.org is focused on using Microdata for serving the purpose.